utlik-pro/streaming-avatar-dana-demo/README.md

 yarn install
 ```

-3. Create a configuration file with your API credentials (if required)
+3. Start the development server:

 ```bash
 yarn dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173/streaming/avatar`

 ## Building for Production